aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/converting-a-document/convert-a-document-to-markdown/_index.md

 There are several nuances and interesting cases, having learned which you can work with Markdown files more flexibly and conveniently.
 For example, there is the ability to use:

 * SetextHeading that allows you to create multi-line headings in Markdown, while regular headings in Markdown can only be single-line.
-SetextHeading is based on a 'Heading N' style, and its level can only be 1 or 2.
-If N in 'Heading N' is greater than or equal to 2, then the corresponding SetextHeading is based on 'Heading 2', otherwise on 'Heading 1'.
+SetextHeading is based on a "Heading N" style, and its level can only be 1 or 2.
+If N in "Heading N" is greater than or equal to 2, then the corresponding SetextHeading is based on "Heading 2", otherwise on "Heading 1".
 * Different markers for the first level of bulleted lists ("-", "+" or "*", the default marker is “-”.) and different types of numbering for ordered lists ("." or ")", the default marker is ".").